lino-framework/book/docs/specs/cosi/ledger.rst

 The *reference* of a new accounting period is computed by applying the voucher's entry date to the template defined in the :attr:`date_to_period_tpl
-<lino_xl.lib.ledger.models.AccountingPeriod.get_for_date>` setting.
+<lino_xl.lib.ledger.AccountingPeriod.get_for_date>` setting.
+The
-The default implementation leads to the following references:
+default implementation leads to the following references:

 >>> print(ledger.AccountingPeriod.get_ref_for_date(i2d(19940202)))
 1994-02